Daespinoza/Codigos-de-Bolsillo/ICPC-2019-Latin-American-Reginal-Contest/November8th-9th.md

  Since Alice and love spacious rooms, your task is to the maximum perimeter a perfect house can have.

  ## Input
- The first line contains an integer N (1 ≤ N ≤ $$10^4$$) indicating the number of vegetable plants in Alice and Bob`s field.
+ The first line contains an integer N (1 ≤ N ≤ $$10^4$$) indicating the number of vegetable plants in Alice and Bob's field.
 Vegetable plants are represented as points in the two dimensional plane, being (0,0) the point of the field that has most beautiful view.
 Each of the next N lines describes a vegetable plant with two integer X and Y ($$-10^9$$ ≤ X, Y ≤ $$10^9$$) indicating the coordinates of the plant.
 No two vegetable plants have the same location and none of them is at point (0,0).

 ## Output
  Output a single line with a number indicating the maximum perimeter a perfect house can have.
 The result must be output as a rational number with exactly four digits after the decimal point, rounded if necessary.
-Notice that the sides of the house don`t need to be aligned with the coordinate axes.
+Notice that the sides of the house don't need to be aligned with the coordinate axes.

  <table>
   <thead>